Mercedes E-Class Saloon interior

-The Mercedes E-Class interior looks, feels and even smells luxurious – sitting in it is a constant reminder that life has gone really rather well.
+The Mercedes E-Class’ interior looks, feels and even smells luxurious – sitting in it is a constant reminder that life is going really rather well.
 It’s bursting with clever equipment and tech, but you’re not confronted with a sea of confusing buttons – instead you get four classy metal air vents, large swathes of swooping trim pieces and sculpted air vents at either end of the dashboard.
 It really is a thing of beauty.

-SE cars are the cheapest but even they’ll make you feel good.
-Leather upholstery is standard – you can choose from black, brown and beige – and the dashboard is finished with aluminium trim pieces.
-Ambient lighting, which basks the interior in a cool glow, is standard and you can choose from no less than 64 colours using the infotainment system.
+Even the most affordable SE cars come with Leather upholstery is standard – you can choose from black, brown and beige – and the dashboard is finished with aluminium trim pieces.
+Ambient lighting in 64 customisable colours is standard across the range, too.

-Mercedes E-Class AMG Line cars are even nicer, although strangely you get black Artico (Mercedes-speak for fake) leather seats instead of the real deal.
+Mercedes E-Class AMG Line cars are even nicer but you get black Artico (Mercedes-speak for fake) leather seats instead of the real deal which is rather strange.
 That said, it extends out onto the dashboard and you get a slab of unvarnished wood sweeping through it for good measure.

-Sporty Mercedes-AMG E43 models get black leather seats and contrasting red stitching, although brown and beige colours are available.
+Sporty Mercedes-AMG E43 models get black leather seats and contrasting red stitching, although you can choose to have brown and beige instead if you prefer.
 You also get red seatbelts, floor mats with red piping, a leather-trimmed dashboard with more red stitching and AMG-branded scuff plates in the door openings – and a big powerful engine.